orweinberger/btip/README.md

 6. Clone the btip repository to your server `git clone https://github.com/orweinberger/btip.git`
 7. Edit the configuration file with the relevant details `nano btip/config.js`
 8. Run btip `node btip.js`
+9. Make sure that your contributors are including the following string in their commit message `(btip:<BTCAddress>)`, You will also need to make sure that the merge to the `config.branch` has that message.

 **Notes:**